arnaucube/merkletree-rs/README.md

 // check if the value exist
 let v = verify_proof(mt.root, mp, val.hi(), val.ht(), mt.num_levels);

-// check if the don't value exist let v = verify_proof(mt.root, mp, val.hi(), EMPTYNODEVALUE, mt.num_levels);
+// check if the don't value exist (in that case, the 'ht' will be an empty value) let v = verify_proof(mt.root, mp, val.hi(), EMPTYNODEVALUE, mt.num_levels);
 ```